-Health risk factors

-Nationally, the three most important health risk factors contributing to the burden of disease for Indigenous Australians have been identified as:

-- Smoking-accounts for 12% of disease burden nationally, and is a significant risk factor for cancer, cardiovascular disease and respiratory disease - Drinking alcohol-accounts for 8% of disease burden nationally, and is a significant risk factor for mental health and substance use disorders, and injuries - Being overweight or obese-accounts for 8% of disease burden nationally, and is a significant risk factor for diabetes, kidney diseases, and cardiovascular disease (AIHW 2016).

-Health risk factor trends-Indigenous Australians in Tasmania and Australia

-2008 2018-19 No significant change in proportion of current smokers aged 15 and over-Tasmania 45% 39% Decrease in proportion of current smokers aged 15 and over-Australia 47% 41% 2012-13 2018-19 No significant change in proportion of adults drinking alcohol at a risky level on a single occasion-Tasmania 56% 49% Decrease in proportion of adults drinking alcohol at a risky level on a single occasion-Australia 53% 50% 2012-13 2018-19 Increase in proportion of people aged 15 and over who were overweight or obese-Tasmania 63% 76% Increase in proportion of people aged 15 and over who were overweight or obese-Australia 66% 71%

-Sources: HPF Tables D2.15.1, D2.16.7-AIHW and ABS analysis of NATSISS 2008, AATSIHS 2012-13, and NATSIHS 2018-19.
+Health risk factors Nationally, the three most important health risk factors contributing to the burden of disease for Indigenous Australians have been identified as: - Smoking-accounts for 12% of disease burden nationally, and is a significant risk factor for cancer, cardiovascular disease and respiratory disease - Drinking alcohol-accounts for 8% of disease burden nationally, and is a significant risk factor for mental health and substance use disorders, and injuries - Being overweight or obese-accounts for 8% of disease burden nationally, and is a significant risk factor for diabetes, kidney diseases, and cardiovascular disease (AIHW 2016).
+Health risk factor trends-Indigenous Australians in the Australian Capital Territory and Australia 2008 2018-19 No significant change in proportion of current smokers aged 15 and over- Australian Capital Territory 36% 25% Decrease in proportion of current smokers aged 15 and over-Australia 47% 41% 2012-13 2018-19 No significant change in proportion of adults drinking alcohol at a risky level on a single occasion-Australian Capital Territory 66% 53% Decrease in proportion of adults drinking alcohol at a risky level on a single occasion-Australia 53% 50% 2012-13 2018-19 No significant change in proportion of people aged 15 and over who were overweight or obese-Australian Capital Territory 60% 67% Increase in proportion of people aged 15 and over who were overweight or obese-Australia 66% 71% Sources: HPF Tables D2.15.1, D2.16.7-AIHW and ABS analysis of NATSISS 2008, AATSIHS 2012-13, and NATSIHS 2018-19.
 How well is the health system performing?

-More than 8 in 10 Indigenous mothers in Tasmania accessed antenatal care in first trimester

-In Tasmania in 2017, 85% of Indigenous mothers accessed antenatal care in the first trimester of pregnancy, a higher proportion than among Indigenous mothers nationally (64%).
-These results are not age-standardised due to small numbers in some age-groups in Tasmania (NPDC).
+About 6 in 10 Indigenous mothers in the Australian Capital Territory accessed antenatal care in first trimester In the Australian Capital Territory in 2017, 57% of Indigenous mothers accessed antenatal care in the first trimester of pregnancy.
+These results are not age-standardised due to small numbers in some age-groups in the Australian Capital Territory.
+For the Australian Capital Territory, the first antenatal visit is often the first hospital antenatal clinic visit-in many cases, earlier antenatal care provided by the woman's general practitioner is not reported (NPDC).

-Almost all Indigenous children in Tasmania are fully immunised at 5 years

-Children are considered fully immunised at 5 years of age when they have been vaccinated against diphtheria, tetanus, pertussis (whooping cough) and polio.
+Almost all Indigenous children in the Australian Capital Territory fully immunised at 5 years Children are considered fully immunised at 5 years of age when they have been vaccinated against diphtheria, tetanus, pertussis (whooping cough) and polio.
 Nationally, the rate of Indigenous children fully immunised at 5 years of age increased significantly from 77% in 2008 to 97% in 2018.

-In 2018, 96% of Indigenous children in Tasmania were fully immunised at 5 years of age.
+In 2018, 98% of Indigenous children in the Australian Capital Territory were fully immunised at 5 years of age.
 Children fully immunised at 5 years of age, 2018